Generic name: doxorubicin [ DOX-oh-ROO-bi-sin ]

 You should not use this medicine if you are allergic to doxorubicin or similar medications (doxorubicin, daunorubicin, epirubicin, idarubicin, mitoxantrone), or if you have:

 very low blood cell counts caused by chemotherapy you received in the past;

 if you have recently had a heart attack.

-heart disease or a history of heart failure; or
+heart disease or heart failure; or

 Tell your doctor about all other cancer medicines or radiation treatments you have received in the past.